Michael Harris II Preview, Player Props: Braves vs. Pirates

-The Atlanta Braves, including Michael Harris II and his .625 slugging percentage over his past 10 games, battle starter Mitch Keller and the Pittsburgh Pirates at Truist Park, Friday at 7:20 PM ET.
+On Saturday, Michael Harris II (hitting .350 in his past 10 games) and the Atlanta Braves face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 7:20 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Pirates.

 Michael Harris II Game Info & Props vs. the Pirates